Ralph Salisbury

 Ralph James Salisbury (January 24, 1926 - October 9, 2017) was an American poet.
 His poem "In the Children's Museum in Nashville" was published in The New Yorker in 1960.
 His autobiography So Far, So Good won the 2012 River Teeth Literary Nonfiction Prize.
 His book Light from a Bullet Hole: Poems New and Selected was nominated for the Pulitzer Prize in 2009.

 Early life

-Ralph Salisbury was born in 1926 on a farm in Fayette County in northeast Iowa to an Irish American mother and a father who had English, Cherokee, and Shawnee heritage, though he was not enrolled in any Native American nation.
+Ralph Salisbury was born in 1926 in Fayette County in northeast Iowa to an Irish American mother and a father who had English, Cherokee, and Shawnee heritage, though he was not enrolled in any Native American nation.
 His parents raised him on a farm with no electricity or running water.
 He survived a lightning strike at the age of 15.
 A year after graduating from Aurora (Iowa) High School at age 16, he enlisted in the Air Force and was trained as an aerial gunman, completing his training within days of the end of World War II.
 The G.I Bill enabled him to enroll in the North Iowa Teachers College and, later, the University of Iowa, where he studied with Robert Lowell and earned an MFA degree.